Campus Energy Conservation Program

 You’ve Got the Power – to help Georgetown save!

-On summer days when temperatures climb, Georgetown participates in a region-wide voluntary energy curtailment program to help stabilize the power grid and avoid brownouts in the DC metro area.
-This effort helps our environment - saving energy and reducing emissions by reducing the need for more-polluting "peaker" power plants - and helps our community by decreasing strain on our electric grid.
+On summer days when temperatures climb above 90 degrees, Georgetown participates in a region-wide voluntary energy curtailment program to help stabilize the power grid and avoid brownouts in the DC metro area.
+This effort helps our environment by reducing the need for more-polluting “peaker” power plants and helps our community by decreasing strain on our electric grid.
 As a major electricity customer, Georgetown’s participation in these voluntary curtailments, including the actions of our employees, can make a large contribution to these goals.

 In the program’s first year, over 400 faculty and staff members made a pledge to save energy, demonstrating our community-wide commitment to energy conservation and a sustainable campus.